Inferring Covariance Structure from Multiple Data Sources via Subspace Factor Analysis: Empirical Study

 We now turn to a case study on gene associations among immune cells, which serve specialized roles in innate and adaptive immune responses that function to eliminate antigens \citep{immune_cells}.
 Understanding gene associations in immune cells is of particular current interest as an essential step in developing cancer therapeutics in immunotheraphy \citep{immunotherapy}.
 Here, we integrate data from three studies analyzing gene expressions.
 The first is the GSE109125 bulkRNAseq dataset, collected from 103 highly purified immunocyte populations representing all lineages and several differentiation cascades and profiled using the ImmGen pipeline \citep{bulk_train}.
 The second study is a microarray dataset GSE15907 \citep{micro1_train1,micro1_train2}, measured on multiple \textit{ex-vivo} immune lineages, primarily from adult B6 male mice.
 Finally, we include the GSE37448 \citep{micro2_train} microarray dataset, also part of the Immgen project.
 After standard pre-processing (detailed in Section \ref{sm subsec:data_preprocess} of the supplementary material), we work with 474 common genes measured on 156, 146 and 628 cells from the respective datasets.

 We apply SUFA and B-MSFA to the integrated datasets, resulting in WBIC values of $424278$ and $445916$, respectively.
 This suggests that SUFA provides a better fit, and we hence focus on interpreting the SUFA results.
 First, we visualize the estimated shared correlation structure between genes in Figure \ref{subfig:sharedmats_application}.
-We use the uncertainty quantified by the posterior samples to infer whether correlations are zero---following common practice in the literature on Bayesian inference on sparsity patterns in covariance matrices \citep{KsheeraSagar2021precision}, we encode the off-diagonals of the correlation matrix as zero if the respective 95\% posterior credible interval contains zero.
-This leads to a distinctive sparsity pattern.
+We use the uncertainty quantified by the posterior samples to infer whether correlations are zero.
+Following the Bayesian literature on inference for sparsity patterns in covariance matrices \citep{KsheeraSagar2021precision}, we encode the off-diagonals of the correlation matrix as zero if the respective 95\% posterior credible interval contains zero.

 Next, we focus on identifying important hub genes that have absolute correlation $\geq 0.25$ with at least 10 other genes.
 The resulting dependency network is summarized as a circos plot \citep{gu2014circlize} in Figure \ref{subfig:circosplot_application}.
 Our findings are quite consistent with results from the prior literature: we observe strong positive correlation between the genes Ly6a, Ly6c1 and Ly6c2 identified within the murine Ly6 complex on chromosome 15 \citep{ly6}; similar behavior is observed within the membrane-spanning 4A class of genes, namely Ms4a4c, Ms4a4b and Ms4a6b \citep{ms4a}.
 Validation of our findings via a thorough literature review is discussed in Section \ref{sm subsec:networks} of the supplementary materials.
 The joint analysis of multiple datasets using our SUFA framework thus reveals interesting findings adding to the relevant immunology literature, discovering potential relationships that warrant further scientific study.